MoonshotAI/zsh-kimi-cli/README.md

-# kimi-fallback Zsh Plugin
+# kimi-cli Zsh Plugin

-`kimi-fallback` is a lightweight Zsh plugin that forwards unknown commands to the Kimi CLI.
-When a command is not found, the plugin formats the original invocation and runs `kimi -c "<command …>"`.
-If `kimi` is absent, control falls back to any previously defined `command_not_found_handler`.
+`kimi-cli` Zsh plugin is a Zsh plugin that integrate Kimi CLI into Zsh.

+## Usage

+- Press `Ctrl-K` in Zsh to start talking to Kimi CLI.
+- Press `Ctrl-K` again to exit the conversation mode.

 ## Requirements